Console Light Web Monitoring Panel#

 Requests

-Total number and processing speed of requests
+Total number and processing rate of requests

 Responses

-Number of responses by status code
+Number of responses broken down by status codes

 Number of active connections and their maximum limit, if set